Connor Joe Player Props: Pirates vs. Angels

 Connor Joe At The Plate

-- Joe is batting .244 with 18 doubles, three triples, seven home runs and 28 walks.
+- Joe is hitting .242 with 18 doubles, three triples, seven home runs and 28 walks.

-- Joe has picked up a hit in 43 of 82 games this season, with multiple hits 12 times.
+- In 51.8% of his 83 games this season, Joe has picked up at least one hit.
+He's also had 12 multi-hit games.

-- In seven games this season, he has hit a home run (8.5%, and 2.5% of his trips to the dish).
+- Looking at the 83 games he has played this season, he's went deep in seven of them (8.4%), and in 2.5% of his trips to the plate.

-- Joe has an RBI in 20 of 82 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 24.1% of his games this season, Joe has had at least one RBI.
+He's picked up more than one in 4.8% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.